 - 2 tablespoon flour

-- 5 cups water
+- 4 to 5 cups water or stock

-- Preheat oven to 325F/165C.
+- Preheat your oven to 325F/165C.

 - Unwrap the turkey and place it in a roasting pan.
 Roast the bird for 2 ½ hours.
 Do not open the oven door during that time.